MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Results and Discussion

-Figure~\ref{fig:latency-breakdown} decomposes MTTR-A into three additive components: decomposes MTTR-A into three additive components: detection, decision, and execution latency.
-Execution time dominates recovery cost across all reflexes, especially in human-approval cases.
-The low decision latency confirms that policy selection overhead within LangGraph is negligible compared to the actual reflex execution duration.
+To analyze recovery behavior, MTTR-A was decomposed into three additive components: detection, decision, and execution latency.
+Across all reflex modes, execution time constitutes the dominant contribution to recovery cost, with the effect most pronounced in human-approval cases.
+Decision latency remains consistently low, indicating that policy selection overhead within the LangGraph orchestration layer is negligible relative to reflex execution time.